andresguevara99/LibraryWebAPI/README.md

 # LibraryWebAPI
 Practice workshop on Django web APIs using Django REST framework

-Credit to: "Django for APIs - Build web APIs with Python and Django" - by: William S. Vincent
+Credit to: "Django for APIs - Build web APIs with Python and Django" - by William S. Vincent